 The approach very much depends on each unique situation and the answers to the previous questions.

 If an employee hasn't been identified as causing the mess, a company-wide approach may be suitable.
 If there is a company policy, a reminder could be sent out to all employees.
-In addition, put signs up in the bathroom if there aren’t already about bathroom/toilet etiquette.
+Additionally, consider posting signs in the bathroom, if not already present, about proper bathroom/toilet etiquette.
 See whether that makes any improvements.

-If the employee divulges they were responsible for the incident, thank them for their honesty.
+If the employee admits to being responsible for the incident, thank them for their honesty.
 Continue to ask open-ended questions to understand what caused the incident and what support they need to address the issue.